 For code compliance information not contained within the CRP, visit the Code Compliance Information page of our website for information about operational permits, public safety plans, fire safety and evacuation planning, and other non-construction or non-installation related code compliance topics.

-The 2012 Edition of the CRP is based on the 2012 USBC, 2012 Fire Prevention Code, as well as current editions of the PFM and SIP, and is known as the 2012 CRP.
-The 2012 CRP has been thoroughly revised and expanded.
-It now includes information on Clean Agent Systems, Wet and Dry Chemical Systems, and Tanks for Liquefied Petroleum Gases (LP-Gas).
-All building permits applied for after July 13, 2015 must comply with the requirements of the 2012 USBC, and all trade permits associated with these building permits (i.e. sprinkler, fire alarm, etc.) must comply with the NFPA Standards referenced by Chapter 35 of the 2012 USBC.
+The 2018 Edition (Version 1, July 2023) of the CRP is based on the 2018 USBC, 2018 Fire Prevention Code, as well as current editions of the PFM and SIP, and is known as the 2018 CRP.
+All building permits applied for on or after July 1, 2022, must comply with the requirements of the 2018 USBC, and all trade permits associated with these building permits (i.e., sprinkler, fire alarm, etc.) must comply with the editions of NFPA standards referenced by Chapter 35 of the 2018 USBC.

 FIRE PROTECTION ENGINEERING CONSULTANTS